Dwarftag/Pygenus/README.md

 ## Pull requests

 As stated earlier, I want this project to be open-sourced.
 I'm still in the beginning of the process and there are a lot of things that are left to do.
-I am not open yet to pull requests as I want to finish he main thing myself as it is a side project and a learning opportunity on my side.
-But when I will have done everything that I wanted to or at least have finished the main skeleton, then I'll start accepting pull requests.
+I am not open yet to pull requests as I want to finish he main thing myself because it is a side project and a learning opportunity on my side.
+But when I will have done almost everything that I wanted to or at least have finished the main skeleton, then I'll start accepting pull requests.

 However I am very open to people who would like to give me tips on how to do things or on how to improve my code in anyway possible.

 ## Documentation

-Currently, there is not a single line of comment in the code or a single documentation available or a single code example/walkthrough to help you work this is engine so I guess you will have to dig in yourself and try to understand it (but don't worry, I will add one later when I'll be finished with the main part)
+Currently, there is nearly not a single line of comment in the code or a single documentation available or a single code example/walkthrough to help you work with this engine so I guess you will have to dig in yourself and try to understand it (but don't worry, I will add one later when I'll be finished with the main part...).